Wednesday, June 19, 2024

 Postscript Thoughts

 p.s.
-I haven't read Webb's book yet.
-So the above discourse may be lacking in that sense.
+I haven't read Webb's book yet (as of Dec.
+19, 2023).
+So the above summary may be lacking in that sense.
 For example, Webb also discusses declining velocity of money as being insightful, something on which I've remained silent because I don't fully understand it at this time ....
 Update (Feb.
 1, 2024; Feb.
 11, 2024): I have now read the book.
 It doesn't delve into velocity of money to any great extent, but does mention it as a concerning symptom of the current state of things.
 See chart below.
 Velocity has been declining since mid-1990s and in 2020 (Covid pandemic) was as low as in 1946, the lowest level on record.
 See FRED for more recent readings of velocity based on M1 & M2.

 From the Quantity Theory of Money, we have MV = PQ, were M = money supply, V = velocity of money, P = price level, Q = quantity of output, and PQ = nominal GDP.
 So, by rearranging, we have V = PQ / M. A decline in V means that M is increasing faster than PQ, or that money supply is increasing faster than nominal GDP.
 Update (Feb.
 2, 2024): I think what Webb is really pointing out is the declining "marginal revenue product of debt" (MRPD).
 MRPD refers to the marginal increase in nominal GDP for a marginal increase in debt, a topic about which I had Tweeted in the past.
 Declining MRPD suggests that there will come a point when MRPD would hit zero.
 That's the point were no additional increase in debt causes any increase in GDP.
 That may be a turning point in Fed policy.
 That may be the point when the powers-that-be will trigger a financial crisis to enable The Great Taking.

 p.s.2.
-At the end of my Twitter thread, I provide recommendations for what people can do to protect their wealth.
+Within my Twitter thread, I provide recommendations for what people can do to protect their wealth.
 However, this shouldn't be misconstrued as investment advice.
 Please do your own research or seek professional advice.
 Update (Feb.
-1, 2024): The author's own solution to the problem is somewhat idealistic and has 3 parts: (1) have Congress strengthen ownership rights to financial securities, for example by striking out parts (b) and (c) of Subsection 8-511 of Article 8, (2) convert the Federal Reserve into a public utility, and (3) stop physical warfare.
+1, 2024): The author's own solution to the problem is somewhat idealistic and has 3 parts: (1) have Congress strengthen ownership rights to financial securities, for example by striking out Subsections (b) and (c) of Section 8-511 of Article 8, (2) convert the Federal Reserve into a public utility, and (3) stop physical warfare.
 Source: author's interview with Daniela Cambone, linked at the top.

 p.s.3.
 It is clear why Wall St would have an incentive to suppress the price of gold or bash Bitcoin.
 Update (Feb.
 1, 2024): The author implies that these are perceived as threats because they represent alternative systems of money.
 In 1933, when gold was outlawed and confiscated, the Fed didn't use it as a means of injecting badly needed liquidity into the system.
 Hence, the author hypothesizes that the real motive for gold confiscation was to prevent an alternative system of money from taking shape.
 Update (Feb.
 13, 2024): Today, gold and Bitcoin would be likely candidates for an alternative system of money.